 - lethargic and slow movements.

 - loss of appetite for all foods.
+Make sure you buy the right food.

 If you notice any of these symptoms it is important to rush your beardie to your vet.
 Leaving the infection can cause a build up of mucus in the lungs which can eventually suffocate your beardie.